 16.1.
 A list of documents in the approval file deposited at the Type Approval Authorities having delivered the approval and which can be obtained upon request.

 16.2.
-A list of tyre size designations: Specify for each brand name/trademark and/or each trade description/commercial name the list of tyre size designations and service descriptions [, adding whether "reinforced" (or "extra load") or not, and whether or not tyre for use in severe snow conditions].
+A list of tyre size designations: Specify for each brand name/trademark and/or each trade description/commercial name the list of tyre size designations and service descriptions [, adding whether "reinforced" (or "extra load") or not, and whether or not tyre is for use in severe snow conditions].

 Annex 2